Madic-/AzureAD-ExpirationReminder/README.md

 ## Configuration

 Before running the script, some variables need to be customized to fit your environment.
-This includes SMTP configurations for sending emails, as well as the option to authenticate with AzureAD using a certificate for enhanced security.
+This includes SMTP configurations for sending emails, as well as the option to authenticate with AzureAD using a certificate for enhanced security (WIP).

 ### Mandatory Adjustments

 1. **SMTP Settings**: The script uses SMTP to send out email notifications.
 You must provide valid SMTP server details that the script will use to send these emails.

-2. **AzureAD Connection (optional / to be done)**: By default, the script connects to AzureAD using an interactive login.
+2. **AzureAD Connection (optional / WIP)**: By default, the script connects to AzureAD using an interactive login.
 For automated scenarios, such as running the script as a scheduled task, certificate-based authentication can instead be used.
 This requires uncommenting and configuring the relevant section with your AzureAD tenant ID, application ID, and certificate thumbprint.

 ### Variables Explanation